MTHFR and Pregnancy

 My personal experience with MTHFR started in 2014 when my best friend lost her son due to stillbirth at 34 weeks gestation.
 There was no explanation for this loss after a healthy pregnancy up till this point.
 She just noticed reduced movement one day and when she went in to get checked there was no heartbeat.
 I stood by her side in that moment and our lives went into a tailspin.
 In the months following her son Greyson’s death, and many many appointments and tests later we found out that she had a gene mutation called MTHFR which we promptly started referring to as the “Mother F*cker” gene mutation because the problems it causes make it a total Mother-Effer!

-Since learning all of this, my friend has gone on to have a healthy pregnancy and now has healthy six month old baby boy but the journey was really hard and we’ve all learned a lot along the way.
+Since learning all of this, my friend has gone on to have two healthy pregnancies and now has healthy 4 year old and 2 year old boys, but the journey was really hard and we’ve all learned a lot along the way.

 What is MTHFR?